 The listings on this page are provided as-is and are not endorsed by the Writers' Federation of Nova Scotia.
 All rates and contracts are strictly between the client and the service provider with no mediation or vetting by the WFNS.

-Rachel Cooper (Canning, Nova Scotia).
-Rachel works closely with her clients to ensure they get the best value for her services within their budget.
+Rachel Cooper (Canning, NS) works closely with her clients to ensure they get the best value for her services within their budget.
 She edits fiction (including for children), narrative non-fiction, reports, speaking notes, and website copy.
 She offers critiques as well as substantive editing, stylistic editing, copyediting, and proofreading.
 Experience: Before becoming a freelance writer and editor 20+ years ago, Rachel was managing editor for a family of trade magazines in Cambridge, England.
 And before that, she was an editorial assistant who learned the art of shaping words.
 Please see her website for details.

-Tim Covell (Halifax, NS).
-Tim offers copy editing, structural editing, manuscript evaluation, reference checking, and formatting for poems, articles, stories, and books.
+Tim Covell (Halifax, NS) offers copy editing, structural editing, manuscript evaluation, reference checking, and formatting for poems, articles, stories, and books.
 He has recently edited and indexed an academic book, and several academic articles and book chapters.
 He works as a technical writer, and has published poetry, short fiction, essays, and academic articles.
 Tim also offers website design, upgrading, and tutoring, using WordPress.
 He has assisted several local authors update and expand their WordPress sites.

-Kayla Geitzler is a host for the Attic Owl Reading Series and works as an editorial assistant for The Fiddlehead and Galleon magazines.
+Kayla Geitzler (Moncton, NB) is a host for the Attic Owl Reading Series and works as an editorial assistant for The Fiddlehead and Galleon magazines.
 As a professional technical editor and writer, she has worked on some of Canada’s largest petroleum pipeline installation projects and most recently, writing and designing operational training courseware in the air traffic control industry.
 Kayla currently runs her own business, the Golden Hour, where she offers various writing and editing services, as well corporate communication consultation and creative writing mentoring.

-donalee Moulton (Halifax, NS). donalee Moulton is a professional editor/copy editor and writer/journalist.
+donalee Moulton (Halifax, NS) is a professional editor/copy editor and writer/journalist.
 She has developed numerous award-winning communications plans and marketing strategies, and she can help you build a website, plan an awards night or media event, and develop all the online and print materials you need to make your project a success. donalee is a successful teacher/trainer and regularly teaches writing, editing, grammar, punctuation and media relations courses.

-Andrew Wetmore (Clementsport, NS).
-Wetmore provides proofreading, editing, and copy-editing services for fiction and non-fiction authors, journalists, and playwrights/screenwriters.
+Andrew Wetmore (Clementsport, NS) provides proofreading, editing, and copy-editing services for fiction and non-fiction authors, journalists, and playwrights/screenwriters.
 He enjoys helping authors get the distractions out of their texts so what they want to say gets to the reader clearly and with power.
 Experience: Wetmore has decades of experience as an editor, both freelance and for publishing houses and newspapers.
 He spent much of the past 15 years as part of, or leading, technical documentation teams for software firms.

+Ron McDougall is a print and digital design professional with over 25 years’ experience.
+For new and established writers, he can provide book design, website design, and trailer production—everything you need to successfully launch your writing into the world.
 Ron has designed for companies large and small, international and local, including: Scotiabank, Chrysler, Halifax Stanfield International Airport, Nova Scotia Organics, and John Walker Productions.
 His work in publishing included several years as Art Director for optimyz magazine, in addition to cover design for Breton Books and Victus Publishing.
-Past work can be viewed at hmdesign.ca
+Past work can be viewed at hmdesign.ca.

 Events & Publicity